A group from a map and orbit equivalence: Introduction

-$\bullet$ The Constant Slope conditions (CS): the map is conjugate to a piecewise affine map with constant slope ($\lambda > 1$).
-Under this set of conditions our main result is: \begin{THM} Let $\Phi: S^1 \rightarrow S^1$ be a piecewise orientation preserving homeomorphism satisfying the conditions: $\rm (SE), (EC), (E+), (E-), (CS)$.
-Then there exists a discrete subgroup $G_{\Phi}$ of ${\rm Homeo}^+ (S^1)$ such that: \begin{enumerate} [noitemsep, leftmargin=15pt] \item $G_{\Phi}$ and $\Phi$ are orbit equivalent. \item $G_{\Phi}$ is a surface group, for an orientable compact closed hyperbolic surface. \end{enumerate} \end{THM} The set of maps satisfying the above conditions is not empty.
-Indeed if a surface group for an orientable surface has a geometric presentation $P$ where all the relations have even length (for instance the classical presentation) then the map $\Phi_{P}$ of \cite{Los} satisfies the conditions of the Theorem.
-For the same set of presentations the multiparameter family $\Phi_{\Theta}$ defined in [AJLM2] satisfies the conditions of the Theorem for an open set of parameters (see Lemma \ref{condSatisfied}).
-On an other hand the set of conditions of the Theorem is not optimal (see Remark \ref{nonempty}).
+The set of maps satisfying the above conditions is not empty.
+Indeed if a surface group, for an orientable surface of genus larger than 2, has a geometric presentation $P$, where all the relations have even length (for instance the classical presentations) then the map $\Phi_{P}$ of \cite{Los} satisfies the conditions of the Theorem.
+For the same set of presentations, the multiparameter family $\Phi_{P, \Theta}$ defined in [AJLM2], satisfies the conditions of the Theorem for an open set of parameters (see Lemma \ref{condSatisfied}) and the numbers $\lambda$ are very specific.
+On the other hand the set of conditions of the Theorem is not optimal (see Remark \ref{nonempty}) in order to obtain a classification of the Bowen-Series-type maps.

 The strategy of proof has several steps.
 The first one is to analyse the dynamical properties of the map $\Phi$ (see \S 2 and \S 3).
 Then we construct a group $G_{X_{\Phi}}$, as a subgroup of ${\rm Homeo}^+ (S^1)$, by producing a generating set $X_{\Phi}$ from the map $\Phi$ (see \S 3).
-This step exhibits many choices for the generating set $X_{\Phi}$ and is more delicate than it first appears.
+This step exhibits a surprising generating set $X_{\Phi}$.

-The next step is to prove that the group $G_{X_{\Phi}}$, as an abstract group, is hyperbolic in the sense of M. Gromov (see \cite{Gr} or \cite{GdlH}) and does not depend on the choices of the generating sets $X_{\Phi}$.
-This is obtained by showing that $G_{X_{\Phi}}$ acts geometrically on a hyperbolic metric space.
-This step is technical (see \S 4 and \S 5).
-It requires to construct a hyperbolic space and a geometric action on it from the only data we have: the map.
+The next step is to prove that the group $G_{X_{\Phi}}$, as an abstract group, is hyperbolic in the sense of M. Gromov (see \cite{Gr} or \cite{GdlH}).
+This property is obtained by showing that $G_{X_{\Phi}}$ acts geometrically on a hyperbolic metric space.
+This is a technical part (see \S 4 and \S 5).
+It requires the construction of a hyperbolic space and a geometric action on it, from the only data we have: the map.

 The hyperbolic space is obtained by a general dynamical construction inspired by one due to P. Haissinsky and K. Pilgrim \cite{HP} (see \S 4).
-The hyperbolicity is a consequence of the expansivity, as in \cite{HP}, and the boundary of the space is $S^1$.
-We adapt the construction and define a new space, suited to the maps $\Phi$, specially the condition (EC), in order to define a group action on the space.
+The hyperbolicity is a consequence of the expansivity, as in \cite{HP}, and the Gromov boundary of the space is $S^1$.
+We adapt the construction and define a new space, suited to the maps $\Phi$, specially to the conditions (EC) and ($\textrm{E}\pm$), in order to define a group action on the space.